yuva19102003/DEVOPS-TOOL/Docker/commands.md

 ## Getting Started

-Before you begin, make sure you have Docker installed on your system.
+Before you begin, could you ensure you have Docker installed on your system?
 You can download it from the [Docker website](https://www.docker.com/get-started).

 To check if Docker is installed and running: